wei-cheng777/PS-Diffusion/README.md

 conda activate envname
 ```

-Make sure you have all the dependencies listed in requirements.txt installed
+Make sure you have all the dependencies listed in requirements.txt installed.
 If not, Install them using
 ```
 pip install -r requirements.txt